tannerdolby/tannerdolby.com/src/writing/remove-duplicates-in-arrays.md

 ["a", "b", "c"]
 ```

-Using [Array.prototype.indexOf](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/indexOf) returns the first index at which a given element can be found in the array.
+`Array.prototype.indexOf` returns the first index at which a given element can be found in the array.
 If the element isn't present it returns `-1`.
 The way the above logic works for removing duplicates is by iterating over the array `arr` and checking each value to see if the `arr.indexOf(item)` index matches the position of the element being processed in the `filter()` method.

-Using [Array.prototype.filter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) creates and returns a new array with all values that pass the test provided in the callback function.
+`Array.prototype.filter` creates and returns a new array with all values that pass the test provided in the callback function.
 Similar to a `forEach()` method, the `filter()` method calls the provided callback function once for each element in the array.
 The difference between `forEach` and `filter` is that `filter()` creates a new array with all the values for which the callback function returns a ["truthy"](https://developer.mozilla.org/en-US/docs/Glossary/Truthy) value.

 To better understand the logic, the first iteration would look something like: